Woman looking worried

 You could also choose to use experts from outside your organisation to help if you have such resources available when an employee starts to feel stressed.

-Many employee benefits, such as the Group Risk policies on offer from Unum, come with added-value services that offer a wealth of support in this area.
-For example, Help@hand,5 Unum’s award-winning health and wellbeing app, offers multiple mental health and wellbeing support services in one single app — including unlimited counselling sessions with a mental health professional.6
+Many employee benefits, such as the Group Risk policies on offer from Unum, offer access to added-value services that offer a wealth of support in this area.
+For example, Help@hand,2 from Unum, the award-winning health and wellbeing app, offers multiple mental health and wellbeing support services in one place.

 If every employer can put robust preventative measures in place, as well as offering avenues to treat stress should it occur, that headline figure for work-related stress absences may start to go down.
 This will benefit employers and employees alike.